 An electric cooker is a small electric kitchen appliance used to heat and cook food.
-These cooking devices speed up the cooking process and help save on cleanup time by reducing the number of implements needed to accomplish a task.
+These cooking devices speed up the cooking process and help save on cleanup time by reducing the number of implements needed to get dinner on the table.

 Cooking vessels are either built in or removable for easy cleanup.
-While some of these one pot wonders like breadmakers and rice cookers have a more limited range (breadmaker, rice cooker), others like multi, slow, or pressure cookers are amazingly versatile.
+While some of these one pot wonders like breadmakers and rice cookers have a more limited range, others like multi cookers, slow cookers or pressure cookers are amazingly versatile.
 Simply press a button, and these little sous-chefs just get cookin’…

 What might surprise you is the range of dishes that can be processed in an electric cooker: roast, ham, chicken, desserts, dips, oatmeal, soups, stews, casseroles, etc. Depending on materials and cooking method(s) employed, some provide healthier results than others.